These concentrations have been developed collaboratively by a team of K-12 teachers and administrators and Carthage College professors.

 - Complete four courses, with at least 12 credits earned, beyond the bachelor’s degree.
 The four courses shall include a practicum in teaching reading at the elementary level and at the middle/secondary level.

 Cross-Categorical Special Education License (#801)

-This concentration leads licensed teachers to a certification in Special Education.
-With completion of the certification and research sequence, you will earn a master’s degree with a concentration in special education.
+This concentration leads licensed teachers to certification in Special Education.
+With the completion of the certification and research sequence, you will earn a master’s degree with a concentration in special education.